ssciwr/FakeMPI/README.md

 ## Acknowledgments

-The actual implementation is taken from [LAMMPS](https://www.lammps.org/) which uses this functionality internally.
+The actual implementation is taken from [Petsc](https://gitlab.com/petsc/petsc) which uses this functionality internally.
-LAMMPS is copyrighted by Sandia Corporation and published under the GPLv2.
+Petsc is copyrighted by UChicago Argonne, LLC and the PETSc Development Team and published under the BSD-2 license.
 For more information, see [our Copyright notice](COPYING.md)